 The pressure switch

-This would cause the washer to either not do the fast spin, or overfill.
+The former would cause the washing machine to not do the fast spin.
+The latter would cause it to overfill.
 However, neither of these symptoms are exclusively related to a stuck pressure switch – there are more likely causes.
+Remember, a pressure switch is far more likely to be stuck because of a blockage.

 The modern pressure switch